 Some devices have a built-in GPS receiver.
-If your device has a GPS receiver, the device can forward NMEA (National Marine Electronics Association) sentences from the GPS receiver to another device connected to the device.
+If your device has a GPS receiver, it can forward NMEA (National Marine Electronics Association) sentences from its GPS receiver to a device connected to the device's serial port.
 You can also send the GPS data over the network to a remote computer.

-The key areas of GPS configuration include: Server Configuration, Client Configuration and NMEA Configuration along with Current Position information.
+The key areas of GPS configuration include: Server Configuration, Local Configuration, Client Configuration and NMEA Configuration along with Current Position information.